 What does it Cost to Live in Chiang Mai, Thailand for a Month

-I get a lot of people asking me to be more specific about what my retirement expenses are in Chiang Mai, Thailand.
+I get a lot of people asking me to be more specific about what my retirement expenses are being a Chiang Mai expat.
 Again, as I pointed out in post about how I afford my life, the way I do things may seem extraordinarily extravagant or miserably deprived depending on your point of view.
 Is Thailand cheap?
+Is it easy to retire cheap in Asia?
 Well, I am simply doing what works for me.
 My days are filled with what I see as exciting adventures and honestly, I don’t feel that I want for anything material.
 I am satisfied.
 As the saying goes, “Happiness isn’t having what you want, but wanting what you have.”
 The numbers below don’t include what is actually my biggest expense: travel, but I look at that more as an investment in myself than an expense.

 Since I last wrote I have moved from a studio apartment in town to a house about 5 kilometers from “Old Town”.
 It is a five-year-old, furnished three bedroom, two bath house with a garden and a full kitchen with granite counter tops.
 I would estimate that it is around 1,200 square feet (111 square meters).
 It feels a little large for Sarah and me but for $392 USD a month, it feels downright luxurious.

 I am still renting a Honda PCX 150cc motorcycle for about $120 USD a month.
 I could buy something outright and cut down on that cost, but the convenience of having maintenance done by the rental place and being able to turn it in when I am finished with it or while I am traveling, makes it worth it to me.
 I usually drive it for about ten days before I have to put gas into it and I can fill it up for less than $6 USD.